 Your condominium corporation must keep the proxy forms for at least 90 days from the date they receive them, whether submitted in advance or at the meeting.

-- If all proxy forms are submitted at the meeting, then they must keep the proxy forms for at least 90 days from the date of the meeting.
+- For proxy forms submitted at the meeting, they must be kept for at least 90 days from the date of the meeting.

-- If all proxy forms are submitted in advance, then they only need to be kept for 90 days from the date they were submitted.
+- For proxy forms submitted in advance of the meeting, as required or permitted by the condominium corporation’s by-laws, they only need to be kept for at least 90 days from the date they were submitted.

 I am a condominium manager or board member and I want to fill out parts of the proxy form to help owners in my corporation – can I do this?